-Compared to the Norwegian's original free WiFi service launched 8 years ago, the new free WiFi is worse.
-Social media and streaming platforms have been blocked by a firewall and according to our experiences, sending photos via Facebook Messenger application does not work well.
-However, we didn't experience any problem while using WhatsApp for image sending.
+Compared to Norwegian's original free WiFi service launched 8 years ago, the new free WiFi is worse.
+Social media and streaming platforms have been blocked by a firewall and according to our experiences, sending photos via the Facebook Messenger application does not work well.
+However, we didn't experience any problems while using WhatsApp for image sending.

 Social+Surf: Middle Level Premium WiFi

 Social+Surf package is the first chargeable option.
-It is like the basic WiFi service but it is promised to be faster and social media platforms are accessible with it.
+It is like a basic WiFi service but it is promised to be faster and social media platforms are accessible with it.

 Norwegian is not telling what faster actually means so at the end there is no bandwidth guarantee.